 After six months of preliminary tasks including formation of the Society, adoption of by-laws, and filing for incorporation in the State of California, founding member Marian McGuire hosted an organizational meeting at her home in January of 1975.
 By the end of the meeting, the first slate of officers had been elected and board members appointed.

-In March of 1975, the group announced the opening of it first library, a rented room on the second floor of the Native Sons Hall in downtown Napa.
+In March of 1975, the group announced the opening of its first library, a rented room on the second floor of the Native Sons Hall in downtown Napa.
 The new library boasted how-to books, DAR magazines and yearbooks, National Genealogical Society quarterlies, some vital record compilations, and several volumes donated from Marian McGuire’s personal collections.
 The six-foot shelf held up by cinder blocks was rapidly filling.

 The Society became an official non-profit organization with the adoption of Articles of Incorporation in June of 1975.
 Members met four times per year, one meeting being an all-day workshop.
 By popular demand, that number kept expanding until the group met monthly as it does today.